- Ed D.

 ContactDr.
 Gavin Henning

-The Ed.D. program prepares educators to take leadership roles in improving educational systems and advancing student learning and success.
-The low residency, three- year cohort-based structure of the program is ideal for working professionals, and the focus on applied research allows participants to have an immediate impact on the quality of education in their work environments.
-The K-12 Leadership and Higher Education Administration concentrations allow participants to develop expertise in specific settings and issues.
-The program will also engage students, faculty, and other members of the education community in integrated inquiry into issues that span our educational systems.
+The Ed.D. in Higher Education Administration program prepares educators to take leadership roles in improving educational systems and advancing student learning and success.
+The three-year cohort-based structure of the program is ideal for working professionals, and the focus on applied research allows participants to have an immediate impact on the quality of education in their work environments.
+The program will also engage students, faculty, and other members of the education community through integrated inquiry into issues that span our educational systems.
 This unique combination of deep understanding, expanded vision, and diverse professional networks positions participants for innovative, entrepreneurial leadership in a complex and changing world.

-- Understand and address critical, contemporary issues in educational policy and practice;
+- Identify and address critical and contemporary issues in educational policy and practice

-- Assess teaching and learning and create professional development opportunities to enhance educator effectiveness and student learning;
+- Assess teaching and learning and create strategies to improve professional practice and student learning

-- Use data to inform evidence-based decision-making about educational issues, enhance professional practice, and promote organizational change/reform;
+- Use data to inform evidence-based decision-making regarding educational issues, enhance professional practice, and promote organizational change and reform

-- Demonstrate skills to work effectively with others, be advocates for members of the learning community, and lead organizational change and reform;
+- Demonstrate skills to work effectively with others, be an advocate for members of the learning community, and lead organizational change and reform

-- Design and conduct independent and collaborative research; and
+- Design and conduct independent and collaborative research

-There are 7-week terms that will meet approximately once a month (except May-July) at the Henniker, NH campus with a week long residency the first full-week of August.
-For incoming students coursework begins in July.
-Please review the course map for specific courses each term.
+There are 7-week terms that will meet approximately once a month (except May-July) at the Henniker, NH campus with a week-long residency the first full week of August.
+For incoming students, coursework begins in July and have a weekend day orientation in June.